Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 How to reduce approval delays

 The most effective way to shorten the process is to solve issues before submission rather than during review.
+CORENET X was soft-launched in late 2023 to eliminate fragmented submission processes.
 That starts with a proper technical scoping exercise.
-If the project involves structural modifications, façade changes, fire safety implications, or code-sensitive layouts, those issues should be identified upfront, not after drawings are submitted.
+If the project involves structural modifications, façade changes, fire safety implications, or code-sensitive layouts, those issues should be identified upfront to support smoother structural plan approval and the overall bca approval process, not after drawings are submitted.

 Document quality matters just as much.
-Plans should be coordinated, calculations should match the built proposal, and the submission package should clearly show how the design satisfies the relevant requirements.
+CORENET X streamlines submissions into three main regulatory gateways, which makes coordinated and complete documents even more important.
+Plans should be coordinated, calculations should match the built proposal, and the submission package should clearly show how the design satisfies the relevant requirements, with all required documents checked against the approved document and applicable building control regulations to help protect building safety, structural safety, and overall building integrity.
 Where the existing condition is uncertain, site verification or inspection should be carried out early.

 It also helps to have one consultant team managing the approval strategy across disciplines.
 When submission planning, engineering review, rectification advice, and authority coordination sit under a single execution framework, the risk of fragmented responses is lower.
-That is often where integrated technical consultants add value – not by bypassing statutory review, but by reducing avoidable back-and-forth.
+That is often where integrated technical consultants add value – not by bypassing statutory review, but by reducing avoidable back-and-forth through early alignment to acceptable solutions or, where needed, clear justification of alternative solutions.
+Under CORENET X, this construction gateway approach will be mandatory for all new projects by October 2026.
+For major developments, contractors must meet specific participation criteria under BCA regulations.
+BCA also promotes advanced construction methods through minimum Buildability Scores.

 Earlier than most people think.
 If your lease, tenant handover, construction start, or asset repositioning plan depends on authority clearance, the approval strategy should begin as soon as the scope is being tested.
-Waiting until construction procurement is underway creates pressure to submit too early with incomplete information.
+If approvals are likely to affect start dates, the permit application should begin before procurement rather than after it is underway, when pressure builds to submit too early with incomplete information; where structural works are involved, the qualified person qp must jointly apply for structural works permits.

 This is especially true for commercial and industrial properties, where fit-out plans may affect loading, means of escape, fire-rated construction, mechanical systems, or use classification.
-A quick concept review can reveal whether the proposal is simple, moderate, or high-risk from a statutory perspective.
+A quick concept review can reveal whether the proposal is simple, moderate, or high-risk from a statutory perspective, and some projects also need to obtain written permission from the urban redevelopment authority before structural submissions proceed.
+That early review also helps align the proposal with urban development standards and environmental sustainability expectations.

 For homeowners and smaller asset owners, the same principle still applies.
-Even where the works seem limited, anything affecting structure, extensions, regulated additions, or compliance elements should be checked before contractors are mobilized.
+Even where the works seem limited, anything affecting structure, extensions, regulated additions, or compliance elements should be checked before construction begins.

 A practical answer to the timeline question